 With a bit more work I could even walk all three dogs, Jack on the left, then George with the white tail tip, and Allie on the right.
 All three walking with leashes at the same time.
 Please do not look at the sloppy woman in the photo.
 Yes, that is what I actually look like first thing in the morning; but please only look at the three dogs, okay?
 My neighbor snapped this pic with her cell phone before I could suck in my belly.

 Back to the story…okay, so I’m walking with my two dogs Jack and George slowly at Jack’s unsteady pace in my neighborhood.
-I spotted a known thief attempting to break into my friend’s house, and, being a former prison guard, I yelled at him to get out, I lifted Jack and began following the thief to make sure he left the area.
+I spotted a known thief attempting to break into my friend’s house, and, being a former prison guard, I yelled at him to get out.
+Since Jack was not able to walk quickly, I lifted Jack and began following the thief to make sure he left the area.

 After following the thief to the end of the street found myself standing in front of my friend Will’s house and was not looking forward to the very long walk back to my house carrying Jack in my arms.
 I jokingly asked Will, who is a seller of junk, if he had a spare baby stroller I could borrow for 10 minutes.
 Will, who is a mellow kind of guy, quietly said, “No stroller, but I have a wheelchair”.
 He quickly added, “You probably don’t even know what a dog wheelchair is.”